cdonnachie/avian-pwa-wallet/docs/RECENT_UPDATES.md

 - **BackupQRModal**: Added backup type selection (Full/Wallets Only) with responsive design
 - **DerivedAddressesPanel**: Mobile-optimized tabs and search functionality
 - **WalletSettingsDashboard**: All settings panels now use responsive modal/drawer pattern
+- **NotificationSettings**: Converted to use shadcn Card components with consistent design system styling
+- **HD Wallet Configuration**: New slider-based interface for address count configuration
 - **LogViewer**: Enhanced with debug status indicators and responsive interface

 ## Developer Tools and Debugging